Repair + Recovery

 The safer path is often to clone the drive or card first, then attempt recovery from the clone.
 That keeps the original from being stressed during scans and experiments.

-If you have a hard drive, USB drive, SD card, phone card, or external drive acting strange, send the device type, what happened, and what files matter most.
+If you have a hard drive, USB drive, SD card, phone card, or external drive acting strange, send RTCO Labs the device type, what happened, and what files matter most — triage first, before anything risky.